Strong and Hiding Distributed Certification of Bipartiteness: Upper bounds in the anonymous case

-\begin{proof} First, we start by describing the certificates assigned by the prover.
 Let $G=(V,E)$ be an instance of $2$-coloring.
 The prover assigns to each node a certificate $\ell:V \mapsto \{0,1,\bot, \top\}$.
-Intuitively, in a yes-instance, the prover will assign $\bot$ to a degree $1$ node, $\top$ to its unique neighbor and $\{0,1\}$ to the rest of the nodes in the graph, representing a $2$-coloring of that part.
+This certificate can be interpreted as the prover assigning $\bot$ to a degree $1$ node, $\top$ to its unique neighbor and $\{0,1\}$ to the rest of the nodes in the graph, representing a $2$-coloring of that part.
+Observe that this can be verified easily verified in the LCP model since: \begin{itemize} \item A node labeled $\bot$ can verify that it has exactly one neighbor and its unique neighbor is labeled as $\top.$ \item A node labeled $\top$ can verify that it has a unique neighbor labeled as $\bot.$ \item A node labeled as $0$ or $1$ can locally check the validity of the coloring. \end{itemize}

 In a yes-instance $G$, since we are assuming $G \in \mathcal{H}$ then, there exists at least one node $u$ such that the degree of $u$ is $1$.
-In addition, nodes receiving $\{0,1\}$ are actually learning its coloring from their certificate.
+Observe that nodes receiving $\{0,1\}$ are actually extracting its coloring from their certificate thus, if the graph is bipartite, there exists one certificate such that any node accepts.
+For soundness it suffices to observe that if $G$ is a yes-instance and $C$ is a cycle, then, by construction, no node in $C$ can be labeled as $\bot$

 We define the decoder $\mathcal{D}$ as follows for a node $v \in V$, a labeling $\ell$ and a port assignment $\ports$: \begin{enumerate} \item If node $v$ receives a certificate $\ell(v) = \bot$, $\mathcal{D}(v,\ell,\ports) = \textbf{accept}$ if \begin{enumerate} \item $\delta(v) = 1$ \item Its only neighbor $u$ is labeled by $\ell(u) = \top$. \end{enumerate} Otherwise, $\mathcal{D}(v,\ell,\ports)= \textbf{reject.}$ \item If node $v$ receives a certificate $\ell(v) = \top$, $\mathcal{D}(v,\ell,\ports) = \textbf{accept}$ if: \begin{enumerate} \item there exists a unique $u \in N(v)$ such that $\ell(u) = \bot$. \item For all $w \in N(v) \setminus \{u\}, \ell(w) = \beta \in \{0,1\}$. \end{enumerate} Otherwise, $\mathcal{D}(v,\ell,\ports)= \textbf{reject.}$ \item If node $v$ receives certificate $\ell(v) \in \{0,1\}$, $\mathcal{D}(v,\ell,\ports) = \textbf{accept}$ if: \begin{enumerate} \item There exists at most one neighbor $u \in N(v)$ such that $\ell(u) = \top$. \item For every $w \in N(v) \setminus \{u\}$, we have that $\ell(w) \in \{0,1\}$ and $\ell(v) = \ell(w) +1 \mod 2$. \end{enumerate} Otherwise, $\mathcal{D}(v)= \textbf{reject.}$ \end{enumerate}